-12. The On-going Financing Costs identified in DEC's Joint Petition and that are identified in Attachment 4 of the form Issuance Advice Letter (IAL) subject to update and adjustment in the IAL filed after pricing and as described in Finding of Fact 43, qualify as "financing costs" eligible for recovery pursuant to N.C.
-Gen. Stat. § 62-172(a)(4).
-For clarification purposes, notwithstanding the definition of "financing costs" in N.C.
-Gen. Stat. § 62172(a)(4), for purposes of this Financing
+1. The On-going Financing Costs identified in DEC's Joint Petition and that are identified in Attachment 4 of the form Issuance Advice Letter (IAL) subject to update and adjustment in the IAL filed after pricing and as described in Finding of Fact 43, qualify as "financing costs" eligible for recovery pursuant to N.C.
+Gen. Stat. § 62-172(a)(4).DEC's request to establish a regulatory asset to defer any prudently incurred Up front Financing Costs in excess of the amounts appearing in the issuance advice letter is approved.

-Order, On-going Financing Costs do not include the payment of interest on the Bonds.
+12. For clarification purposes, notwithstanding the definition of "financing costs" in N.C.
+Gen. Stat. § 62172(a)(4), for purposes of this Financing Order, On-going Financing Costs do not include the payment of interest on the Bonds.

-13. Per the Second Stipulation, DEC shall provide specific detailed invoices and other supporting documentation, if applicable, for On-going Financing Costs other than the servicing and administration fees, on a monthly basis (Other On-going Financing Costs), 15 days after the end of the previous month.
+Per the Second Stipulation, DEC shall provide specific detailed 13. invoices and other supporting documentation, if applicable, for On-going Financing Costs other than the servicing and administration fees, on a monthly basis (Other On-going Financing Costs), 15 days after the end of the previous month.
 If the Companies did not receive any invoices in the previous month, DEC will submit a letter notifying the Public Staff that no invoices were received.
 Upon receipt of the invoices, the Public Staff shall be permitted to conduct a limited audit of the Ongoing Financing Costs for mathematical or clerical errors, or for costs incurred as a result of gross negligence, recklessness, or willful misconduct by DEC or the Special Purpose Entity (SPE), within forty-five (45) days of receipt of the supporting documentation.
 Parties further agreed to a process for dispute resolution.
 In cases where a resolution about the amounts of Other On-going Financing Costs cannot be reached between the parties, the Public Staff will file a recommendation with the Commission, at the time the dispute arises, that the disputed amount be returned to customers, with carrying costs at DEC's respective net-of-tax WACC return, in its respective next general rate case, with the issue to be resolved by the Commission.
 These provisions of the Second Stipulation are just and reasonable to all parties in light of all of the evidence presented.